PlayboyPrime/ModalMod/spoiler.md

 # Spoilers.
-THESE ARE CHANGABLE
+THESE ARE CHANGEABLE

 ![image](https://user-images.githubusercontent.com/55946112/162889025-eba8a108-8fc5-454f-89a4-79f4ac0984cd.png)